-Also, anyone who doesn’t sleep well, and is under daily stress, and also takes stimulants -including caffeine – typically has high blood pressure through various parts of the day.
+Also, anyone who doesn’t sleep well, is under daily stress, and also takes stimulants -including caffeine – typically has blood pressure problems through various parts of the day.

-Heck, even I’ve had mild hypertension in the past 3-4 years and that’s why I’ve been taking Blood Pressure Optimizer for a few years to keep my blood pressure in the low to a normal, healthy range.
+Heck, even I’ve had mild blood pressure problems in the past 3-4 years and that’s why I’ve been taking Blood Pressure Optimizer for a few years to keep my blood pressure in the normal, healthy range.

 Within a month, my energy levels improved, as did my sleep and of course, my blood pressure and also kidney function, when I’ve done a blood test.

-So, if you have high blood pressure or are concerned about kidney function, monitor your blood pressure daily and use a natural blood pressure-lowering solution like Blood Pressure Optimizer.
+So, if you have blood pressure problems or are concerned about kidney function, monitor your blood pressure daily and use natural herbs and vitamins.